openhab/openhab-addons/bundles/org.openhab.voice.rustpotterks/README.md

 ## Magic Word Configuration

 The magic word to spot is gathered from your 'Voice' configuration.

-The default english keyword models are loaded in the addon (also the english language model) so you can use those without adding anything else.
+You can generate your own wake word model by using the [Rustpotter CLI](https://github.com/GiviMAD/rustpotter).

-Note that you can use the pico voice platform to generate your own keyword models.
+You can also download the models used as examples on the [rustpotter web demo](https://givimad.github.io/rustpotter-worklet-demo/) on [this folder](https://github.com/GiviMAD/rustpotter-worklet-demo/tree/main/static).

-To use them, you should place the generated file under '\<openHAB userdata\>/rustpotter' and configure your magic word to match the file name replacing spaces with '_' and adding the extension '.rpw'.
+To use a wakeword model, you should place the file under '\<openHAB userdata\>/rustpotter' and configure your magic word to match the file name replacing spaces with '_' and adding the extension '.rpw'.
 As an example, the file generated for the keyword "ok openhab" will be named 'ok_openhab.rpw'.

 The service will only work if it's able to find the correct rpw for your magic word configuration.